duckietown/course-extra/book/course-extra/70_montreal_2020/10_project_reports_montreal_2020/02-Improving-RL-baseline/02_project-report-Improving-RL-baseline.md

 - **RL approaches** allow the exploration of solutions that could not necessarily be found through classical methods or even imitating existing expert behavior, but they are often computationally expensive and data inefficient.
 In Duckietown, no pure RL approach seems to have outbeaten, or even matched the performance of classical methods.

 The hope of a DARLA is that, by reducing the dimensionality of the input of the policy, it will outperform a pure RL agent and generalize better than the classical methods.
-In fact, the DARLA approach beat the pure RL agents over a range of popular RL algorithms (DQN, A3C and EC) and simulation environments (Jaco arm, DeepMind Lab).
+In fact, the DARLA approach outbeats the pure RL agents over a range of popular RL algorithms (DQN, A3C and EC) and simulation environments (Jaco arm, DeepMind Lab).
 We expect it to work within the Duckietown environment.

 ### Existing solution {#improving-rl-baseline-final-literature}

 The current RL baseline consists of a Deep Deterministic Policy Gradient (DDPG) agent [](#bib:lillicrap2019continuous).
 In Duckietown, the action space is consists of the wheel commands $v$ and $\omega$, and is continuous.
 DDPG is an off-policy algorithm, in which both an approximator to the optimal $Q$ function and an approximator to the optimal action function are learned.
-It can be thought of as Deep Q-learning [TODO: PUT A REFERENCE] for continuous action spaces.
+It can be thought of as Deep Q-learning [](#bib:mnih2013atari).

-We have access to the Duckietown simulator in a setup that allow the training of a RL agent.
+We have access to the Duckietown simulator in a setup that allows the training of a RL agent.

 You can learn more about DDPG [here](https://spinningup.openai.com/en/latest/algorithms/ddpg.html).